Performance Marketing · 2024 – 2026

 Variety, not variations.

-Andromeda groups creatives by hook, visual pattern, pacing, and messaging.
-Ten "different" ads built around the same idea are read as one — so spend collapses into 1 or 2, and the rest stays stuck in learning forever.
-The fix isn't more creatives, it's more taggable differences.
+Andromeda groups creatives by hook, visual pattern, pacing, messaging.
+Ten "different" ads built around the same idea are read as one — fix is more taggable differences.

 iii.